 Set the HP 8642 RF frequency to 1000 MHz, amplitude to +13 dBm and turn on external dc pulse modulation.
-The spectrum analyzer trace should cover the display form the bottm of the CRT nearly to the top.
-On the Oscilloscope, verify that the recovered modulation pulse on channel B rises from 10% of the final value to 90% of the final value within 3.5 usec.
+On the Oscilloscope, verify that the recovered modulation pulse on channel B rises from 10% of the final value to 90% of the final value within 0.40 μ s.
 Record the reading below.